-Two young Finns laughing at a phone in Helsinki
+Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 12 Finnish Language Memes to Make You Laugh Out Loud